elastx/elx-docs/content/en/docs/kubernetes/overview.md

 This means, do not place other instances in the same Openstack project, nor utilize Swift (objectstore) in the same project.
 We are happy to provide a separate Swiftproject, and a secondary Openstack project for all needs.
 We do not charge per each Openstack project!

 ### Persistent volumes

 Cross availability zone mounting of volumes is not supported.
 Therefore, volumes can only be mounted by nodes in the same availability zone.

 ### Cluster subnet CIDR

-The default cluster node network CIDR is _10.128.0.0/22_.
+The default cluster node network CIDR is *10.128.0.0/22*.
 An alternate CIDR can be specified on cluster creation.
 Changing CIDR after creation requires rebuilding the cluster.

+### Worker nodes Floating IPs

+By default, our clusters come with nodes that do not have any Floating IPs attached to them.
+If, for any reason, you require Floating IPs on your workload nodes, please inform us, and we can configure your cluster accordingly.
+It's worth noting that the most common use case for Floating IPs is to ensure predictable source IPs.
+However, please note that enabling or disabling Floating IPs will necessitate the recreation of all your nodes, one by one.

 ### Ordering and scaling